The Most Common Fight That Destroys Relationships

 Advertisement

+So how do you stop this power struggle associated with "he said, she said" inconsistencies?
 Drop your end of the rope.
 Once you stop pulling against your partner, they will stop pulling against you.
 Then, and only then, can you have a real conversation.

 You heard what you heard and experienced what you experienced.
-You don’t have to justify or defend it, but you do need to understand that it is subjective.
+You don’t have to justify or defend it, but you do need to understand it is subjective.

-It is filtered through the lens of your physical, mental and emotional state in the moment and your past experiences, both with this person and everyone else you’ve encountered in your life.
+It is filtered through the lens of your physical, mental, and emotional state in the moment and your past experiences, both with this person and everyone else you’ve encountered in your life.

 Advertisement